 Our Board does not allow "overboarding", which refers to a director serving on an excessive number of public company boards.
-Excessive board commitments can lead to a director being unable to appropriately fulfill his or her duties to the Company and its shareholders.
+Excessive board commitments can lead to a director being unable to devote sufficient attention to Board matters and appropriately fulfill his or her duties to the Company and its shareholders.
 Our CGGs limit the number of boards on which our directors and officers can serve, and further provide that no more than two active Regency executives may serve on our Board at any time.
 Our CGGs provide for the following limitations: